msysyamamoto/properties/README.md

 Properties
 ==========

-Properties is a class to make setter and getter automatically.
+Properties is automatically creates a setter and getter via annotations.

 Example
 -------